GenericEntity/vimrc/README.md

 2. Place/paste it in ~/.vimrc
 3. The settings should apply the next time vim is launched.

 ## What it does
-* Indents are smart, length 4 and use spaces
+* Sets indents to be smart, length 4 and use spaces
-* Line numbers are displayed by default
+* Displays line numbers
+* Sets color scheme to slate
+* Shows current mode at bottom of screen
+* Enables backups in /tmp/
+* Keeps swap files in /tmp/
+* Highlights search matches

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.